comprna/RATTLE/README.md

 This command will generate 1 fastq/fasta file per cluster in the specified folder.
 This is useful to analyze particular clusters, perform alignments, etc.

 ## Error correction

+This is the second main step in RATTLE.
+This command will perform error correction in each of the transcript clusters generated before.
+The command requires as input the previous clusters (`-c` option) and the original reads in fastq form (`-i` option), since the quality values are used in the correction step.

 ```
 $ ./rattle correct -h
     -h, --help